Intense pulsed light: Efficacy

 In August 1997, IPL was reported to have permanently removed terminal hair in two patients who underwent multiple treatments to their beards.
 In October of that year, the first IPL system developed for hair removal and resulted in 60% hair reduction after 12 weeks.

-It is important to note that these studies utilized a variety of IPL devices on patients with various hair types, skin types, and targeted skin areas.
+These studies used a variety of IPL devices on patients with various hair types, skin types, and targeted skin areas.
 Thus the results are not directly comparable.

 According to the FDA, permanent hair reduction means the "long-term, stable reduction in the number of hairs regrowing after a treatment regime."
 In other words, the number of hairs regrowing must be consistently greater than the duration of the complete growth cycle of hair follicles, which varies from four to twelve months by body location.
 IPL has been found to be much less effective than laser hair removal; however, many patients experience satisfaction with significant hair reduction.

 A 2006 article in the journal Lasers in Medical Science compared IPL and both alexandrite and diode lasers.
 The review found no statistical difference in effectiveness, but a higher incidence of side effects with diode laser treatment.
 Hair reduction after six months was reported as 68.75% for alexandrite lasers, 71.71% for diode lasers, and 66.96% for IPL.
 Side effects were reported as 9.5% for alexandrite lasers, 28.9% for diode lasers, and 15.3% for IPL.
 All side effects were found to be temporary and even pigmentation changes returned to normal within six months.

 A 2009 study evaluated the rate of hair removal after a second generation IPL source.
 Results found that patients had 75% hair reduction after four months, and up to 80% after eight months.